linkeddatacenter/BOTK-core/README.md

 The primary focus o BOTK are Local Business, defined as a legal organization Business with at least a physical point of sell.
-BOTK vocabulary extend schema.org with some custom resource related to businesses (see [Business Ontology](doc/ontology/README.md))
+BOTK vocabulary extends schema.org with some custom resource related to businesses (see [Business Ontology](doc/ontology/README.md))

 ### String context
 No string context should be used.